JonasVgt/1BluDDns/README.md

 This request also needs a csrf-token, which can be found at https://ksb.1blu.de/2fa/.

-Finally the script validates, if the login was successful by checking if the start-page is accessible.
+Finally, the script validates, if the login was successful by checking if the start-page is accessible.

 ### Retrieving the dns records:
 The dns records are included in the page https://ksb.1blu.de/CONTRACT-NUMBER/domain/DOMAIN-NUMBER/dns/ encoded as json.